 Helps Maintain Good Posture When Seated - When a monitor is too low or high, people may choose to adjust the position of their torso instead of, or in addition to, their neck in an attempt to accommodate incorrect monitor height.
 This will often result in adopting a leaning forward posture, shifting them out of the ideal “S” posture in the spine, and losing any potential lumbar support that their chair provides.
 The correct monitor height may prevent this risk factor from arising.

 Accommodates Working in Different Postures - Movement is important!
-When a worker changes their posture between standing, lean-into, sitting, or leaning back in their chair the optimum position for their monitor(s) will change accordingly.
-The wide range of movement which the 7-Flex provides will accommodate these new parameters, enabling them to correctly position their monitors for optimum viewing from any chosen posture.
+When a worker changes their posture between standing, lean-into, sitting, or leaning back in their chair the optimal position for their monitor(s) will change accordingly.
+The wide range of movement which the 7Flex provides will accommodate these new parameters, enabling them to correctly position their monitors for optimal viewing from any chosen posture.

 Allows Multiple Individuals to Share Information Easily - In some office environments workers need to share screen information with clients and/or co-workers, but this can be awkward or inconvenient when the monitor is on a stand and cannot easily be moved or oriented towards another person, even one sitting at the same desk.
 An articulating arm can easily solve this problem because the arm and monitor are easily pivoted to face even someone on the opposite side of a desk.